 In cases where the circuit lacks the telemetry needed to provide the annual peak load measurement data, the CAISO shall use power flow cases from the latest completed Queue Cluster studies (either Phase I or Phase II) to perform this screen.

-5.2.1.3 [Not Used]
+5.2.1.3 For Generating Facilities requesting Off-Peak Deliverability Status, the CAISO can determine that the Generating Facility can receive Off-Peak Deliverability Status without participating in the Off-Peak Deliverability Assessment and without Off-Peak Network Upgrades.

 5.2.1.4 The proposed Generating Facility, in aggregate with other Generating Facilities on the transmission circuit, shall not contribute more than 10 percent to the transmission circuit's maximum fault current at the point on the high voltage (primary) level nearest the proposed point of change of ownership.